PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 18:37:25
+Last updated: 2024-04-05 18:37:58
-Random Quote: Even in sin, you can still be a saint. - Don Neto
+Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark